 The second layer of Amerisleep AS3 is Affinity with HIVE® Technology.
 Affinity foam is responsive enough to adapt to changing movements and keep you lifted in a comfortable position.
 The HIVE® Technology within this layer offers targeted support through hexagonal cutouts.
 These cutouts are closer together where you need more support and farther apart under the shoulders and hips to promote pressure relief.

 The last layer of the Amerisleep AS3 is 7 inches of sturdy Bio-Core®.
 This durable layer provides stability and support to the mattress and the sleeper.
 It’s even supportive enough to extend the life of the mattress and prevent sagging, which is one reason why Amerisleep can offer such a lengthy warranty.

 Every Amerisleep mattress comes with a 100-night sleep trial and a 20-year warranty.
 The risk-free sleep trial allows you to buy your new guest bed online and test it out in your home.
-If you feel like it’s not the right mattress for your guest room, you can reach out to Amerisleep.
-They’ll arrange a free pick up of the mattress and issue a full refund.
+If you feel like it’s not the right mattress for your guest room, you can reach out to Amerisleep for a refund.

 After the sleep trial, your mattress is backed by warranty coverage.
 During the first 10 years, Amerisleep will replace the mattress if it develops visible sags or indentations .75-inch thick or deeper.
 The second 10 years, is prorated—if your mattress becomes defective Amerisleep will issue you a new mattress at 50% off.